Indian Economy Questions

 Q:

-Answer & Explanation Answer: B) Run the machinery of the state
+Answer & Explanation Answer: B) quantity demanded and the price of the good

 Explanation: